ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 result in a `SendError`.
 When used with transports supporting this functionality and running over IP version 4, the Don't Fragment bit will be set.

+## Message References {#msg-ref}

+Message References are local, opaque identifiers provided by the transport system to refer to messages, e.g., in order to enable an application to identify a message that caused an error, see {{send-events}} or to mark messages as replies to other messages, to enable the transport system to choose an appropriate underlaying transport connection, see {{sending}} and {{receive-events}}.

 ## Partial Sends {#send-partial}

 It is not always possible for an application to send all data associated with